Actively Recruiting

 - Patients with permanent or persistent atrial fibrillation

-- Patients with NYHA Class II to IVa heart failure symptoms
+- Patients with heart failure symptoms classified as NYHA Class II to IVa

-- On guideline-driven medical therapy for heart failure for at least 3 months with NT-proBNP ≥ 900 ng/L, or ≥ 600 ng/L if hospitalized for heart failure within the past year
+- NT-proBNP level ≥ 900 ng/L, or ≥ 600 ng/L if hospitalized for heart failure within the past year

 You will not qualify if you...

-- Hospitalized patients needing intensive care or intravenous inotropic agents within the last 4 days
+- Hospitalized patients needing intensive care or intravenous inotropic agents in the last 4 days

-- Life expectancy less than or equal to 1 year from non-cardiac causes or anticipating transplant within 1 year
+- Life expectancy of 1 year or less from non-cardiac causes or anticipating transplant within 1 year

 - Acute coronary syndrome within 4 weeks or coronary revascularization within 3 months